Wolfpack-Rudel/NameAndChatUtils/README.md

 # PlayerDisplay (Api)

 To use this plugin as an api in your plugin, the plugin has to be installed on the server.
-After that you can get the api instance by using `PlayerDisplay#getApi`.
+After that you can get the api instance by using `NameAndChatUtils#getApi`.
 This provides you with all the necessary methods to change the players skin/name.